the-manoa-marketplace/UH-marketplace.github.io/index.md

 You can access our deployed application running on Digital Ocean <a href="https://uhmarketplace.com">here</a>

+### Developer Guide
+1. Begin by installing Meteor based on the instructions tailored to your operating system.
+2. Create your personalized version by accessing the original template on our page.
+Navigate to the "generated from" link, and select "use this template" to create your iteration.
+3. After downloading the template to your local machine, navigate to the 'app/' directory using the command line (cd) and install the necessary packages with the following command:

+$ meteor npm install

+4. Execute the system by running:

+$ meteor npm run start

+5. Assuming everything is configured correctly, the application should be accessible at http://localhost:3000.

 ### Landing Page
 This is the first page anyone can view as they are viewing our website.
 It prompts the user to login if they want to continue.